Florian-Heringa/Florian-Heringa/README.md

 👋 HI

-My name is Florian, currently working in technical support as TwinCAT HMI Product Specialist.
+My name is Florian, currently working in technical support as TwinCAT HMI Product Specialist where I am learning a lot about web frameworks.
 I plan to have a bunch of interesting samples available here, so I'd be happy to take suggestions!

 Additionally I have an interest in programming in general, music and 3D art.
 Especially combining these disciplines for various results and reasons is something I really enjoy.